briansimiyuj/doctor-appointment-app/README.md

     Add Notes Modal Component will be used to add notes to an appointment.

       1. Create a Add Notes Modal component and mount it on the Tab Action Button component if the showAddNotesModal state is true and pass closeAddNotesModal and appointmentToAddNotes as props
+      2. Mount ModalHeader component on the Add Notes Modal component and pass title and onClose as props